btroncone/egghead-material2/README.md

-# Getting Started With Angular Material 2
+# Structuring An Angular Application With Material Components

 *Build an app structure throughout the course.
 Start with layout, navigation, and global concerns such as loading and tooltips.
 Move to buttons, form controls, etc.